pslucas0212/AWS-Technology/README.md

   - Integrate with services like Lambda

-#### Content Delivery
-A CDN is a mechanism to deliver content quickly and efficiently based on geographic location.
-Latency simply means the time it takes to respond to a request.
-Low latency is good!

-- CloudFront - CloudFront is a CDN that delivers data and applications globally with low latency.
-  - Content globally available or restrict base on location
-  - Speeds up delivery of static and dynamic web content
-  - edge locations to cache content
-  - Good for:
-    - S3 static websites
-    - Prevent Attacks - DDOS and geo restictions
-    - IP address blocking
-  - If data not available at the edge, CloudFront retreives data from the origin
-- Amazon Global Accelerator - Global Accelerator sends your users through the AWS global network when accessing your content, speeding up delivery.
-  - Improves latency and availability of single-Region applications
-  - Sends traffic through the AWS global network infrastructure
-  - 60% performance boost
-  - Automatically re-routes traffic to healthy available regional endpoints
-- S3 Transfer Acceleration - S3 Transfer Acceleration improves content uploads and downloads to and from S3 buckets.
-  - Fast transfer of files over long distances
-  - Uses CloudFront’s globally distributed edge locations
-  - Customers around the world can upload to a central bucket

 #### Databases
 - Relational Database Service (RDS) - RDS is a service that makes it easy to launch and manage relational databases.
 Like Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server.